MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 property values.

 This parameter works only on custom job types, such as workflow jobs and scheduled jobs.
-It does not work on standard background jobs, such as those created by using the `Start-Job` cmdlet.
+It does not work on standard jobs, such as those created by using the `Start-Job` cmdlet.
 For information about support for this parameter, see the help topic for the job type.

 This parameter was introduced in Windows PowerShell 3.0.